bwolfson978/maps-and-views/README.md

 Assignment 4 - Visualizations and Multiple Views
 ===

-In your recent lab you made a choropleth map of drought data.
-Map visualization yields considerable challenges, however.
-Multiple dimensions are difficult to visualize in a map: the size of regions impacts color perception, and map projections can distort real distances in the world.

 One of the most powerful techniques for mitigating the shortcomings of a given visualization is to link it with other views.
 Linking a map to a bar or scatterplot, for instance, may allow you to overcome the shortcomings of a map.
 In general, linking visualizations allows you to explore different parts of the data between views, and mitigates the shortcomings of a given view by pairing it with other views.